Save Our Children: Reaction to the ordinance

 Initially Bryant kept her concerns low-key, despite her pastor's pleadings to become involved.
 She wrote a letter to the county commission and called Ruth Shack, expressing her concerns.
 Her most significant objection to the ordinance was that it would allow homosexuals to work in parochial schools; all four of Bryant's children attended a local private Christian school.
 She admitted she was largely ignorant of any specific dangers homosexuals presented, but when she was sent graphic images of homosexual acts, and shown photos of child pornography by a local police sergeant visiting her church, she was horrified.
+(Note: Bryant gave a candid interview to Playboy magazine, printed in May 1978 where she admitted that she knew of homosexuals in show business, but was unaware of the "nitty gritty" of their sexual behavior until her husband described them to her.
+She professed being most astonished that they ate each other's sperm, and equated the act with the immorality of destroying the Seed of Life.
+Bryant also said she never heard of Alfred Kinsey's study that estimated one out of five males had had some sexual contact with another male; or any information about homosexual behavior in animals.
+The interviewer, Ken Kelley, wrote a companion piece to the interview, stating that she was impossible to "pigeonhole" due to her deliberate enigmatic persona: "She is a confection of contradictions: pristine nun and gamy tease.
+Old pro who's paid her dues and wide-eyed waif who's still seeking the jackpot.
+Guilt-wracked sinner who's terrified of hell and perfervid white knight who's determined to lead mankind on a forced march into paradise.
+Independent spirit, cowering wife.
+Chaplain one minute, warden the next.
+She is a demonstrably intelligent woman who stays steadfastly ignorant."
+For months Bryant called Kelley just to talk, even though she knew she would not be portrayed favorably in the magazine.
+Kelley and a few others concluded that Bryant was simply very lonely.)
 Bryant credited her inspiration later to her 9-year-old daughter suggesting God could assist with her cause; then she decided to take a more public role.